barryclark/jekyll-now/_posts/jwright.md

 The Glenfield 30A is a budger version of the classic Marlin 336.
 The Glenfield is a 30-30, side ejecting lever action rifle.
 The magazine tube holds 6 rounds for a capacity of 6+1.
 This rifle is one of my favorites because lever guns are a blast to shoot.

+**M1 Garand**

+The M1 Garand is an American classic.
+Made famous for being the issued rifle to the US GI's in WWII.
+The Garand is fed via 8 round en-bloc clips.
+When the last round is fired the clip is ejected with a very well known "ping" sound.
+Shooting this gun is extremely fun, and feels like shooting history.